Satyrium spini: Distribution

 The blue spot hairstreak lives in southern and middle Europe (Portugal, Spain, France, Italy, Switzerland, Austria, Germany, Poland, Hungary, Croatia, Greece, Turkey) up to approximately 54° N. It is also found in Asia Minor, Lebanon, Iraq, Iran, South Urals.
-It is not found in the northwest of France, the Netherlands, Scandinavia, Estonia or Latvia.
+It is not found in the northwest of France, the Netherlands, Great Britain, Ireland, Scandinavia, Estonia or Latvia.
 It is also not found in large parts of Italy and on most Mediterranean islands.
 It inhabits open shrubby places, grassy areas, mountain meadows and woodland clearings, from low levels to about 2000 m.

 Description

 Satyrium spini has frontwings reaching 14–16 mm in males, 15–17 mm in females.
 The basic color of the upperside of the wings is brownish, while the underside is yellowish-beige.
 In the females the upperside of the hindwings usually shows brownish-orange spots on the edge.
 The underside of the hindwings has a large blue spot and a few orange black bordered spots.
 The underside of forewings and hindwinhs is crossed by a bright white transverse line.
 Hind wings have short tails.